-The myriad of state and Federal laws that govern the workplace are complex.
-Understanding employment law can be confusing, whether you are a small business-owner, a new business-owner, or an employer who hasn’t had a chance to review employment policies for a while.
+Are you versed enough in employment law to keep your employment policies and practices in compliance?
+The myriad of state and federal laws that govern the workplace are complex, and understanding these laws can be confusing, whether you are a small business owner, a new business owner, or an employer who hasn’t had a chance to review their employment policies for a while.

 Familiarity with laws that affect the workplace is important.
 Employers are encouraged to engage an attorney who is experienced in employment matters before making big decisions.
 Employment attorneys can also help draft and review employment policies to make sure your day-to-day interactions with your employees are lawful as well.

-At the very least, small business owners (like all employers) need to recognize which Federal and state employment laws apply to them and maintain a basic understanding of each law’s requirements.
-The resources listed below will help you get started.
+Small companies that may not have regular access to a labor and employment lawyer are particularly vulnerable to making mistakes.
+As a first step, small business owners (like all employers) should recognize which federal and state employment laws apply to them and maintain a basic understanding of each law’s requirements.
+The information and resources below will help you get started.

 Many employers are surprised to learn that they are subject to the requirements of the NLRA even if they do not have any unionized employees.
-This is because the law protects far more employees than just those who are members of a union.
+This is because the law protects far more than just union members.

 Family and Medical Leave Act (FMLA)